DK26/rendit/README.md

 * Version: **v4.3.3**
 * Repository: <https://github.com/sunng87/handlebars-rust>

-The most popular rendering engine that is shared among multiple programming languages.
-Somewhat more limited than other options.
+A most popular rendering engine that was implemented across many programming languages.
+Considered to be more limited compared to the other engines.
+Originated in the Javascript programming language.

 ```html
 <HTML>